BestTimesToVisit.com Logo

 food

-Immerse yourself in the heart of Martinique's rum culture with a visit to a traditional distillery like Habitation Clément or La Favorite.
-Learn about the meticulous process of creating rhum agricole from fresh sugarcane juice, and then savor a perfectly crafted ti' punch, the island's signature cocktail.
-Opt for a guided tour to truly appreciate the craftsmanship.
+Immerse yourself in the heart of Martinique's rum culture with a visit to a traditional distillery, like Habitation Clément or La Favorite.
+Learn about the meticulous process of crafting rhum agricole from fresh sugarcane juice, and then savor a perfectly mixed Ti' Punch, the island's signature cocktail, made with local sugarcane syrup, lime, and aged rum.
+Many offer tours and tastings, providing a true taste of the island's heritage.

 nature